 - A short description of the applicant's capacity to deliver the proposed project and meet the requirements of the award, including collecting and reporting the required performance measure data.
 Who will be responsible for this task, and how will the applicant collect the data?
-Refer to [Program Description: Performance Measures](#) for additional details on performance measures for this funding opportunity. - A description of projects or activities the applicant organization has conducted, or is currently conducting, that demonstrate the applicant's ability to undertake the proposed project activities. - A summary of relevant experience of team members with key responsibilities for implementing the project. - A successful applicant will be able to demonstrate how long their organization has served this population and the experience of any subrecipients or contractors. - Nongovernmental organizations or government agencies other than detention or correctional facilities must detail their relationship with the applicable detention or correctional facility conducting visits.
+Refer to [Program Description: Performance Measures](#) for additional details on performance measures for this funding opportunity. - A description of projects or activities the applicant organization has conducted, or is currently conducting, that demonstrate the applicant's ability to undertake the proposed project activities. - A summary of relevant experience of team members with key responsibilities for implementing the project, including staff of any subrecipients. - A summary of management and staffing patterns for the project that are clearly connected to the project design described in the previous section.
+Include a copy as an attachment of the current organizational chart showing how the organization operates, including who manages the finances of the organization.